kristapratico/azure-sdk-for-python/doc/dev/static_type_checking.md

 main.py:39: note: Revealed type is "builtins.str"
 ```

-### Use typing.cast to help mypy understand a type
+### Use typing.cast to help the type checker understand a type

-Sometimes `mypy` will be unable to infer a type and may raise a false positive error.
+Sometimes the type checkers will be unable to infer a type and may raise a false positive error.
 Using `typing.cast` is a way to
-tell `mypy` what the type of something is and is generally favored over using a `# type: ignore`.
+tell the checker what the type of something is and is generally favored over using a `# type: ignore`.

-The below snippet shows an example of how `mypy` might need a little help to understand the parameter type specified in
+The below snippet shows an example of how mypy might need a little help to understand the parameter type specified in
 a union:

 ```python